Fordalex/asteroid_game/readme.md

 - Add sounds to each section of the game.
 - More feedback to the user after an item is purchased.

-### Mastermind

-I will be refractoring this code becasue the html can easily be done using js.

 ### Pong